dotnet/dotnet-docker/documentation/scenarios/installing-dotnet.md

 By having the version of .NET Core you're installing explicitly defined in the Dockerfile, as should be done for clarity reasons, it means the Dockerfile must be regularly maintained to account for servicing releases of .NET Core.
 There are two parts of the install steps that will need to updated in order to reference a new release:

-* Version environment variable that is referenced in the download URL (e.g. `ENV DOTNET_VERSION 3.0.0`)
+* Version environment variable that is referenced in the download URL (e.g. `ENV DOTNET_VERSION 3.1.7`)
-* SHA value (e.g. `dotnet_sha512='0cabf85877eb3ee0415e6f8de9390c95ec90fa8f5a0fdb104f1163924fd52d89932a51c2e07b5c13a6b9802d5b6962676042a586ec8aff4f2a641d33c6c84dec'`)
+* SHA value (e.g. `dotnet_sha512='6919e87b0e8e2c42349acb1042dba81eaf2fdadd8967f9b78e192676efd883962e3b928c423055cef010bdf1923527817553cd24036303ee2741485fc44fb116'`)

 You can track these values by making use of the information contained in the `releases.json` of the relevant release.
-For example, the [`releases.json`](https://dotnetcli.azureedge.net/dotnet/release-metadata/3.0/releases.json) for 3.0 contains all the metadata for the 3.0 releases including download links of the binary archives as well as their hash values.
+For example, the [`releases.json`](https://dotnetcli.azureedge.net/dotnet/release-metadata/3.1/releases.json) for 3.1 contains all the metadata for the 3.1 releases including download links of the binary archives as well as their hash values.
 The release information is described on the main [release notes](https://github.com/dotnet/core/blob/master/release-notes/README.md) page.

 ### Installing from a Linux Package Manager

 For Linux, you may prefer to use your Linux distro's package manager to install .NET Core rather than directly from a binary archive.
-Each .NET Core release provides instructions on how to install .NET Core from the various distro package managers.
-To locate the instructions, visit the [.NET Core download page](https://dotnet.microsoft.com/download/dotnet-core), select the desired version, click the `Package Manager Instructions: x64` link, and then select the desired distro.
-As an example, you can find the package manager instructions for .NET Core 3.0 [here](https://dotnet.microsoft.com/download/linux-package-manager/rhel7/sdk-3.0.100).
+See the [Install .NET Core on Linux](https://docs.microsoft.com/en-us/dotnet/core/install/linux) guideance on how to install .NET Core from the various distro package managers.

 Using a package manager allows for easier maintenance since you only have to reference the major/minor version of the release and you'll get servicing releases "for free".
 This is true as long as you are mindful of Docker's caching functionality.
 You may need to build with the `--no-cache` option to force the build to re-execute the commands that install .NET Core in order to get an updated servicing release.
 Alternatively, you can specify the full version (major/minor/build) and increment that with each service release.